Jeff Gordon Turned NASCAR Into a $200 Million Net Worth but Almost Quitting Racing for Waterskiing

 While Jeff Gordon wasn’t always a fan favorite during his time on the NASCAR circuit, he still had quite the career.
 The California native claimed four Cup Series championships, won nearly 100 races, and, perhaps most impressively, turned his motorsports career into a $200 million net worth.
 As a teenager, though, he almost left racing for good.

 Yes, you read that correctly.
-Long before he found fame and fortune as a NASCAR star, Jeff Gordon briefly considered leaving racing behind to become a professional waterskier.
+Before he found fame and fortune as a NASCAR star, Jeff Gordon briefly considered leaving racing to become a professional waterskier.

 Based on both his trophy case and his net worth, it’s safe to say that Jeff Gordon made the right career choice by becoming a NASCAR driver.
 During his youth, however, another job was briefly on the cards.

 “The year he turned seven, Gordon won 35 races in northern California,” Jeff MacGregor explained in a feature preserved in the SI Vault.
 “The next year, he began to race more widely and won the Grand National Championship.
 He won 52 other events that year.
 The family slept in the car.
 They slept in their truck.
 They bought a used motor home.
 For the next several years, in quarter-midgets or go-karts, from California to Illinois, he won almost every time he showed up.
 By age 12, he had won hundreds of races.
 He signed autographs for packs of fans, and his parents sold JEFF GORDON T-shirts off the back of their trailer.
 He was a star.”